 The Claim: All Aerosol Dry Shampoos Are Bad

 The verdict: False.
-For starters, Living Proof's Perfect Hair Day Dry Shampoo was formulated with hair and scalp health in mind.
-According to brand researcher and scientist Eric Spengler, the key is that the formula is free of harmful, drying ingredients: "Perfect Hair Day Dry Shampoo contains our patented OFPMA molecule which reduces the surface friction on hair, so it's easy to remove the drying ingredients and the oil and sweat they’ve soaked up.
+For starters, Living Proof Perfect Hair Day Dry Shampoo ($22) was formulated with the hair and scalp's health in mind.
+According to the brand's researcher and scientist, Eric Spengler, the key is that the formula is free of harmful, drying ingredients: "Perfect Hair Day Dry Shampoo contains our patented OFPMA molecule which reduces the surface friction on hair, so it's easy to remove the drying ingredients and the oil and sweat they’ve soaked up.
 Most dry shampoos add something to the hair to absorb oil, but they don't remove anything.
-That's why your hair doesn't feel clean.
+That's why your hair doesn’t feel clean.
 Our technology helps remove the powders.
 It's the next best thing to washing your hair."

-In fact, the OFPMA molecule actually helps to improve the hair's overall health: "We've found it creates an almost invisible shield on the hair that's so lightweight that it doesn't create a heavy film.
-The benefit there is that it controls moisture vapour flux, which means less frizz and your hairstyle lasts longer.
+Spengler adds that the dry shampoo actually helps to improve the hair's overall health: "We've found it creates an almost invisible shield on the hair that’s so lightweight that it doesn’t create a heavy film.
+The benefit there is that it controls moisture vapor flux, which means less frizz and your hairstyle lasts longer.
 Second, it is very oleophobic, so unlike silicone, we have found it repels dirt and oils.
-In our research, we've found this property helps change consumer habits to go longer between shampooing and styling … less styling stress, less damage, and ultimately healthier hair," says Spengler.
+In our research, we've found this property helps change consumer habits to go longer between shampooing and styling.
+Net, less styling stress, less damage, and ultimately healthier hair."